pawanit17/ds_and_algo_interview_prep/README.md

 }
 ```

-## Find the width of a binary tree
+## Find the width of a binary tree(Open)

-## Create Binary Tree from inorder and preorder or inorder and postorder traversals
+## Create Binary Tree from inorder and preorder or inorder and postorder traversals(Open)

 # Binary Search Tree
 BST is a BT where nodes are sorted to facilitate easier searches.
 At each iteration half of the tree can be discarded making the search space smaller.

 ## Creating a BST from a list of number
+- Call the below method incrementally for each of the elements in the list
 ```
 struct TreeNode* buildBST( struct TreeNode* root, int data ) {
   if( root == NULL ) {